tradingstrategy-ai/freqtrade/docs/commands/backtesting.md

                         age (default: day).
   --freqai-backtest-live-models
                         Run backtest with ready models.
+  --notes TEXT          Add notes to the backtest results.

 Common arguments:
   -v, --verbose         Verbose mode (-vv for more, -vvv to get all messages).